Littledown School Staff

 I am the school minibus driver for the Slough route.
 My first job as a driver was in 1988 and it’s all I’ve done since.
 I have driven buses, coaches, chauffeured executive clients, done a turn as a minicab driver and even driven lorries in Florida.
 Until recently I was active within a Beaver Scout group, but a change in my health has meant a change in lifestyle.
 I started at Littledown in November 2014 and I am enjoying it immensely and I have been made to feel welcome by everybody.

 I joined Littledown in September 2016.
-I am currently completing my degree in Children’s Development and Learning.
+I have recently completed my degree in Children’s Development and Learning at the University of Reading.
+I now hope to be completing my final year of teacher training.
 I have worked in education for the past 6 years in both mainstream and special schools.
 Having grown up in Dubai, I love the hot weather and will take an opportunity to be outdoors when the sun is shining!
-In my spare time, I love to visit the Theatre, listen to music and go shopping.
+In my spare time, I love to visit the theatre, listen to music and go shopping.